 Bittersweet’s annual recreational skiing event is held every year on the Sunday of the Louis Riel long weekend.
 It’s listed on CCSAM’s Events Calendar.

-From Ardythe McMaster on Friday evening:
+From Ardythe McMaster on Friday morning:

-From Ardythe McMaster on Sunday:
+From Ardythe McMaster on Thursday evening: